 (where q defaults to the maximum number of phases)

-Example 2: Interleaving
+Scenario 2: Interleaving

-A simple example, would be to append a call to another script to deploy by some means not (yet) supported by MakeStaticSite, such as to Amazon CloudFront CDN.
+If the mirrored output from MakeStaticSite is insufficient and needs further tweaking, then you can interleave MakeStaticSite with other scripts in many different ways.
+For example, you could append a call to another script to deploy by some means not (yet) supported by MakeStaticSite, such as to Amazon CloudFront CDN.

-The following script initially runs MakeStaticSite to carry out most of the Wget post-processing, as far as the additional of extras.
+In the case of intervention, the dot (or source) command should normally be used to preserve the existing context.
+To illustrate, the following script initially runs MakeStaticSite to carry out most of the Wget post-processing, as far as the additional of extras.
 It then intervenes with a call to my_tweaks.sh for custom processing.
 Finally, it invokes MakeStaticSite a second time to pick up from where it left off, i.e. starting with optimisation, running HTML Tidy, and continuing until the script’s conclusion.

 #!/usr/bin/env bash